top of page

 Regions and Terroirs

 Nestled between latitudes 45° and 47° N, Slovenia is a land of remarkable geographical and climatic diversity.
-Slovenian vineyards thrive across three distinct wine regions - Podravje, Posavje, and Primorska - each shaped by unique mesoclimates and natural influences.
+Slovenian vineyards thrive across three distinct wine regions - Podravje, Posavje, and Primorje - each with unique mesoclimates and natural influences.

 Cool Slovenia Penina Wine Regions